vsaravind01/ai-term/docs/docker.md

 # Docker Guide

-AI-Term supports Docker for ease of deployment.
+ai_term supports Docker for ease of deployment.
 This guide covers how to use Docker to run the STT (Speech-to-Text) and TTS (Text-to-Speech) services.

 ## Overview